-- EIA-Enzyme immunoassay (EIA) for toxin - Cyto-Cell cytotoxicity neutralization assay (CCNA): this option is an uncommon testing method.
-Verify with the laboratory before selecting this method. - NAAT-Nucleic acid amplification test (NAAT): Includes Polymerase Chain Reaction (PCR) and loop-mediated isothermal amplification (LAMP) - NAATEIA- NAAT plus EIA, if NAAT positive (2-step algorithm) - GDH- Glutamate dehydrogenase (GDH) antigen plus EIA for toxin: two step testing method - GDHNAAT-GDH plus NAAT: two step testing method - GDHEIA-GDH plus EIA for toxin, followed by NAAT for discrepant results: three step testing method - ToxiCul-Toxigenic culture: this option is an uncommon testing method.
-Verify with the laboratory before selecting this method. - OTH- Other: this is an uncommon choice, as most methods can be categorized accurately by selecting from the options provided.
+- Enzyme immunoassay (EIA) for toxin - Cell cytotoxicity neutralization assay (CCNA): this option is an uncommon testing method.
+Verify with the laboratory before selecting this method. - Nucleic acid amplification test (NAAT): Includes Polymerase Chain Reaction (PCR) and loop-mediated isothermal amplification (LAMP) - NAAT plus EIA, if NAAT positive (2-step algorithm) - Glutamate dehydrogenase (GDH) antigen plus EIA for toxin: two step testing method - GDH plus NAAT: two step testing method - GDH plus EIA for toxin, followed by NAAT for discrepant results: three step testing method - Culture: this option is an uncommon testing method.
+Verify with the laboratory before selecting this method. - Other: this is an uncommon choice, as most methods can be categorized accurately by selecting from the options provided.